VirtualBrainLab/ephys-link/README.md

        Windows.
 This is unverified for Linux and macOS.
 However, developing the server is possible on a Linux operating system (macOS users should virtualize Linux).
+2. For Sensapex devices, the controller unit must be connect to the PC via an Ethernet cable.
+A USB-to-Ethernet adapter is acceptable as well.
-    2. To use the emergency stop feature, ensure an Arduino with the [StopSignal][StopSignal] sketch is connected to the computer.
+3. To use the emergency stop feature, ensure an Arduino with the [StopSignal][StopSignal] sketch is connected to the computer.
 Follow the instructions on that repo for how to set up the Arduino.

 ## Installation